-This functionality comes from an old project of the founder of Pandora FMS.
-Goliat F.I.S.T. was an opensource project to perform dynamic load audits on web services.
-You can still find the source code (from 2002) whose up-keeping stopped more or less in 2010.
+This feature comes from an old project of the founder of Pandora FMS: Goliat F.I.S.T.
+It was an open source project to perform dynamic load audits on web services.
+You can still find the source code (from 2002) whose updating stopped around 2010.

-In Pandora FMS, it functions as an independent server, similar to the network server, WMI server or remote plugin server.
-This system operates under the principle of web transaction, where each transaction is defined by one or more consecutive steps, which must be satisfactorily concluded in order to consider that the transaction has been successfully completed.
-The execution of a web transaction faithfully reproduces the complete browsing process that can include aspects such as authenticating yourself in a form, clicking on a menu option, filling in a form, verifying that each step returns a specific text string.
+In Pandora FMS, it works as an independent server, similar to the Network server, WMI Server or remote plugin server.
+This system operates under the principle of web transaction, where each complete transaction against one or more WEB pages is defined by one or more consecutive steps, which must be successfully concluded in order to consider the transaction properly completed.
+The execution of a web transaction faithfully reproduces the complete browsing process that can include aspects such as authenticating yourself in a form, clicking on a menu option or filling in a form, verifying that each step returns a specific text string.

 1.2 Installation and Configuration

-To be able to use Goliat, first you must activate it in the Pandora FMS Enterprise server:
+To be able to use Goliat, activate it in the Pandora FMS Enterprise server: